Published in the

 Recheck all corners to make sure they are square.
-We can use the tape measure method shown earlier or we can use a square ruler method as shown here.
+We can use the tape measure method shown earlier, or we can use a square ruler method as shown here.
 Hold the square ruler as shown and check that both inside edges of the ruler run flush along the surface of each stretcher bar.
-If the ruler lifts off one side (not running flush along one surface while being fully flush on the other) then your not square on that corner.
+If the ruler lifts off on one side (not running flush along the entire surface) then your not square.
 Repeat this check on all the remaining corners.
-If your stretcher bar assembly is square then you are ready to start the canvas mounting process.
+If your stretcher bar assembly is square, then you are ready to start the canvas mounting process.

-Using a light grade sandpaper, gently remove any jagged or broken wood from corners.
+Using light grade sandpaper, gently remove any rough or broken wood from corners.

-Ensure the corners are sanded thoroughly and no jagged edges are remaining.
+Ensure the corners are thoroughly sanded and no rough edges are remaining.

 Before laying down your giclee canvas print make sure there is no debris or wood pieces (that may have fallen off during stretcher bar assembly) which could damage the printed surface.
-A soft cloth work surface is preferred which further minimizes the chances of causing small scratches to your giclee canvas print.
+A soft cloth work surface minimizes the chances of causing small scratches to your giclee canvas print.

-Lay down your print (face up) and make a final close examination to ensure its not damaged from the print supplier.
+Lay down your print (face up) and make a final close examination to ensure it does not have any damage.

 Place your stretcher bar assembly over your giclee canvas print as shown.

-Starting with the right side, carefully lift up the canvas print and ensure that the image is wrapping around the front face of the stretcher bar.
-Repeat this on the opposite side, moving the stretcher assembly left or right as needed until you see the image wrapping equally around both side bars.
+Starting with the right side, carefully lift the canvas print and ensure that the image is wrapping around the front face of the stretcher bar.
+Repeat this on the opposite side, moving the stretcher assembly left or right as needed until you see the image wrapping equally around both sidebars.

-Once you are sure the stretcher bar is centered in relation to the printed image, draw a reference line along each side as shown.
+Once you are sure that you have centered the stretcher bar about the printed image, draw a reference line along each side as shown.
 This reference line will come in handy later if the stretcher assembly moves out of position and you need to realign it.

-Once you are sure the stretcher bar is centered in relation to the printed image, draw a reference line along each side as shown.
-We have now centered the stretcher bar assembly in both the vertical and horizontal directions with respect to the printed image.
+Once you are sure that you have centered the stretcher bar about the printed image, draw a reference line along each side as shown.
+We have now centered the stretcher bar assembly in both the vertical and horizontal directions concerning the printed image.
 We are now ready to begin the canvas stretching, wrapping, and stapling processes.

 Starting with the top stretcher bar, wrap the giclee canvas print around the stretcher bar as shown.
 Be sure that the stretcher assembly has not moved out of the reference lines we drew earlier.